Will there be a 'PIEs 3'?

 Although it has some weaknesses (HERE), the PIEs 2 formulation, which came out of that revision, is more comprehensive and yet also allows more focus on clear practical details.
 But there are two or three areas that are still under-represented.

-Most significant of all, there are growing calls for more sweeping system change in commissioning, both in practice and even in the mindset that has driven commissioning practice (HERE).
+Most significant of all, there are persistent and growing calls for more sweeping system change, for example in commissioning, both in practice and even in the mindset that has driven commissioning practice (HERE).
 Addressing such concerns more clearly could have a more widespread beneficial impact.

 In the pages linked to here, we will also explore the case for and against a new PIEs 3 (HERE); and if there were to be such a revised version - or simply a customised version of the Handbook - what issues we might want to focus and re-focus on (HERE).